 1. Use a Dermaroller

 A dermaroller is a microneedling tool that enables you to increase blood flow to the scalp.
 As such, it’s a great tool to use if you’d like to lower your hairline after it has receded.
 Here’s how it works:

 The dermaroller is rolled over areas of the scalp affected by thinning and loss.
-A three-step process then takes place:
+A three-step healing process then takes place (18):

 - Maturation (remodeling).

 To use the dermaroller is simple.
-Using a 0.5 mm dermaroller, apply enough pressure to the scalp that the needles penetrate but do not cause pain.
+Using a 0.5 mm to 1 mm dermaroller, apply enough pressure to the scalp that the needles penetrate but do not cause pain.
 Roll in multiple directions over the area of hair loss.
-First do side to side, then back and forth, and then diagonal in both directions.
+First do side to side, then back and forth, and finally diagonal in both directions.